About the Consortium

 Building a Collaborative Platform

-The concept of the Consortium was born out of a desire to provide a unified ‘open access’ portal to key models and data resources.
+The Consortium concept was born of a desire to provide unified access to key models and data resources that inform sustainable agricultural practices.
 These digital assets are in high demand by stakeholders across research, NGOs, and private industry.

 The FFAR Grant Success

-A defining moment for the Consortium was the recently awarded FFAR grant.
-This crucial accomplishment provides support for our activities over the next three years, enabling us to welcome members from diverse sectors.
+The Consortium was recently awarded a FFAR grant. that provides support for our activities through 2028, enabling us to welcome members from diverse sectors.

-This funding requires a one-to-one match from membership-derived revenues, aligning with our commitment to build a sustainable, science-led framework for navigating future climate challenges and capitalizing on emerging soil-health opportunities.
+This funding requires a contribution from membership-derived revenues, aligning with our commitment to build a sustainable, science-led framework for navigating future climate challenges and capitalizing on emerging soil-health opportunities.

 Become a Member

-By joining the consortium, you can benefit from and contribute to the exciting work we are leading to support the advancement of climate and soil science.
+By joining the consortium, you can benefit from and contribute to the exciting work we are leading to support the advancement of agroecosystem science.